 One of the reasons we use these data transformation tools is because we want the process to be less manual and more repeatable.
 Gone are the days of manipulating data in excel, then trying to figure out what you did the next month to reproduce the same report!

 Other tools recognize that scheduling your workflows is critical and they take advantage your needs by charging exorbitant amounts for this SIMPLE feature (which aren’t your first priority when purchasing).
-Alteryx is guilty of this (see their pricing).
-They charge $5,195 for a desktop license, but want an additional $6,500 for the ability to enable automation of that workflow on your computer (NOT a server - which is far more expensive) - per year.
-EasyMorph charges a relatively minor amount to enable this feature ($300 with their plus license) which is beyond reasonable!
+EasyMorph includes this feature in their professional pricing (see here)!

 Regardless of pricing, the feature is incredibly easy to implement and use.
 You don’t need to be extensively comfortable to use the command-line syntax and windows task scheduler.
 Further, they have a more UI friendly version is available with Scheduler.
 I haven’t tested, but plan to soon.